codeforkansascity/freethelots/README.md

 Find outstanding claims on vacant property

 Project Description:
 We want to help expedite urban core land bank properties development to make Kansas City neighborhoods more livable.
+We want to make affordable housing available to single families and increase investment in the urban core.

 Stakeholders:
 NLS (Neighborhood Legal Support) - Clear title non-profits (legal aid, land bank, Dentons, etc.) but also could be used by people who are interested in tax sale properties.